 As part of the nursing student's Competence Assessment, the nursing student is required to complete ONE piece of reflective writing per placement, regardless of duration.
 The purpose of reflective writing is to demonstrate learning.
 The reflective writing is to provide one source of evidence relevant to the learning that has been achieved and must be linked to the practice placement learning outcomes in a particular domain.
 The nursing student should follow the template provided in the competence assessment document.
-The nursing student, Preceptors/Supervisor /CPC/Link Academic Staff must ensure the content of the reflective writing piece is anonymised.
+The nursing student, Preceptors/Supervisor /CPC/Link Academic Staff must ensure the content of the reflective writing piece is anonymised (Patient, person, service user or staff are not identified in the reflective writing piece)